32 on 32: Boston Bruins Preview

 “Hopefully he’s still confident in his abilities because he’s just had a stellar year,” Neely said in May.

-Krejci returned after a season out of the NHL.
+Krejci returned following a season out of the NHL.
 He will play his 16th campaign in Boston.
 He had 46 points (20 goals, 26 assists) in 51 games last season with Olomouc, in his native Czech Republic’s top professional league.

-But even with Bergeron and Krejci in the lineup, the Bruins could have a rocky start to the season.
+But even with Bergeron and Krejci in the lineup, the Bruins might have a rocky start to the season.
 Three key players will start the campaign sidelined due to offseason operations.
 Forward Brad Marchand (both hips) and defenseman Charlie McAvoy (left shoulder) are expected to return in December, while defenseman Matt Grzelcyk (right shoulder) is scheduled to return in November.

 Video: BOS@MTL: McAvoy scores Bruins 4th